a-leut/desert-island-agents/README.md

 # desert-island-agents
-How far can you go with only a local coding agent?
+How far can you go with only a local model?

 ## License
 - **Code**: [MIT License](LICENSE)